ytdl-org/youtube-dl/README.md

                                          CIDR notation

 ## Video Selection:
-    --playlist-start NUMBER              Playlist video to start at (default is 1)
-    --playlist-end NUMBER                Playlist video to end at (default is last)
-    --playlist-items ITEM_SPEC           Playlist video items to download.
-                                         Specify indices of the videos in the playlist separated by commas like: "--
-                                         playlist-items 1,2,5,8" if you want to
-                                         download videos indexed 1, 2, 5, 8 in
-                                         the playlist.
-You can specify range: " --playlist-items 1-3,7,10-13", it will
-                                         download the videos at index 1, 2, 3,
-                                         7, 10, 11, 12 and 13.
     --match-title REGEX                  Download only matching titles (regex or caseless sub-string)
     --reject-title REGEX                 Skip download for matching titles